-Bacne looks very similar to the regular face pimples, but they are quite different from the face acne as the cause of the breakout can be different.
+Bacne looks very similar to regular face pimples, but they are quite different from face acne as the cause of the breakout can be different.
 These are characterized by red bumps, whiteheads, blackheads, and nodules caused due to several reasons.

-The various causes of bacne are the following:
+The various causes of bacne are:

 3. Folliculitis: This is a very common skin condition that occurs as a result of bacterial infection.
-Pores on the body are comparatively larger than the one on the face.
+Pores on the body are comparatively larger than the ones on the face.
 Bacteria and impurities get easily trapped in them causing infection.

-5. Tight clothing or friction: wearing tight clothes can cause constant rubbing of fabric on damp and warm skin, thus damaging the hair follicles and making the skin more susceptible to infection.
+5. Tight clothing or friction: Wearing tight clothes can cause constant rubbing of fabric on damp and warm skin, thus damaging the hair follicles and making the skin more susceptible to infection.

-6. Haircare Products: Chemicals in hair care products also tend to irritate the skin, clog pores, and stimulate excess oil (sebum) production.
+6. Hair care products: Chemicals in hair care products also tend to irritate the skin, clog pores, and stimulate excess oil (sebum) production.

 - Retinoic acid-based creams or clindamycin can be used as prescribed by the dermatologist.
 Lastly, consult a dermatologist.
 He/she will prescribe the right body wash and medications to reduce inflammation and pain.